Pittenweem witches: Modern interpretations

 The case was very similar to that of the Paisley witches in 1697 and another case in Glasgow during 1699.
 The first resulted in the last mass execution of witches in western Europe, but in the second the Privy Council opined there was not sufficient evidence for a trial.
 Afflictions suffered by Morton and the adolescents making the accusations in those cases resembled ones seen in the children involved with the Salem witch trials; academic, Brian P. Levack, stated that Morton's ailments "followed a script that was part of late seventeenth-century Calvinist religious culture."

 The historian Lizanne Henderson described the events surrounding the case of the Pittenweem witches as "one of the most extraordinary and truly horrific outbursts of witch persecution".
 It was the last significant spate of witch hunting in Fife.

 Artist Carolyn Sutton produced an exhibition on thirteen accused witches in 2023, including Janet Cornfoot, called Witches in Words, Not Deeds at the Edinburgh Central Library.

+In 2020, Australian author Karen Brooks released the novel “The Darkest Shore”, a fictionalised account of the persecution on the Pittenweem witches.